MiraShafiqah/Poises-Matching/README.md

 ##How the weights are determined.

-o	Intra-category connections: Majors within the same broad category (e.g., STEM, Life Sciences) are connected with a weight of 0.7, indicating strong relationships. o	Inter-category connections: Specific connections between related majors across categories are defined in the interdisciplinary_connections list.
+* Intra-category connections: Majors within the same broad category (e.g., STEM, Life Sciences) are connected with a weight of 0.7, indicating strong relationships.

+* Inter-category connections: Specific connections between related majors across categories are defined in the interdisciplinary_connections list.
 The weights for these connections range from 0.3 to 0.9, based on the perceived strength of the relationship.

 1)	The weights range from 0 to 1, where 1 represents the strongest possible connection and 0 represents no connection.
 2)	Within categories (0.8):